 What Is Employee Retention?

 Employee turnover — the loss of organizational talent over a period of time — is a significant issue for most organizations.
-More than 42 million U.S. workers left their jobs voluntarily in 2019.
-If that trend continues, more than one in three employees will voluntarily leave their positions by 2023.
+Nearly 51 million U.S. workers(opens in a new tab) left their jobs voluntarily in 2022, representing nearly a third of the workforce.

 Employee retention is defined as an organization’s ability to prevent employee turnover, or the number of people who leave their job in a certain period, either voluntarily or involuntarily.
 Increasing employee retention has a direct impact on business performance and success.